EcommerceMart/ecommercemart.github.io/_posts/2025-06-08-is-banana-republic-good-quality.md

 - Recycled and organic cotton
 - Water-saving denim production (Traveler collection)
-- Cleaner dye and finishing processes[4]
+- Cleaner dye and finishing processes

 ### **Clothing Rental and Upcycling**

-- Offers a clothing rental program to help reduce waste[6]
+- Offers a clothing rental program to help reduce waste
 - Partners with thredUp for upcycling and resale of used clothing

 ### **Room for Growth**